 Examples of our work

-3na undertook a cyber security review for City of Onkaparinga to assess their alignment with the South Australian Cyber Security Framework (SACSF).
+3na undertook a cyber security review for a large metropolitan Council to assess their alignment with the South Australian Cyber Security Framework (SACSF).

 Working closely with key staff and reviewing documentation, we delivered a report outlining their current cyber security position, key areas for improvement, and a staged roadmap for improving their cyber security posture and compliance with the SACSF.